Agoric/documentation/CONTRIBUTING.md

 like `main/zoe/guide/assets/process.svg` and it would appear via an image link of `./assets/process.svg` in the page rendered from `main/zoe/guide/invitations.md`.

-Note that `assets` should store all the auxillary files for the files in its parent folder.
+Note that `assets` should store all the auxiliary files for the files in its parent folder.
 You don't make an `assets` folder or similar for individual files/pages.

 ### README files